Dates: October 6 – 9, 2011

 5Dimes - Offers weekly matchups and odds to win tournament as well as some great prop bet offerings!
 PGA, European, Champions and LPGA Tours with updated outright odds available for each tour as well!.

-GTBets - Gamble on golf matchups, props and odds to win using your credit card.
+Bookmaker - Gamble on golf matchups, props and odds to win using your credit card.
 They're one of the best at getting Visa/Mastercard to work for deposits.
+You get a generous free money bonus added to your account too!

 Rules - They protect both you and the house should there be any descrepancies.
 We'll admit it.
 Golf betting rules are boring to read, but necessary.